ZiminYue/LightsAwait/README.md

 1.Being clearly visible on the homepage ☒

-2.Starting a friendly conversation with the user, guarantee the security of personal data ☐
+2.Starting a friendly conversation with the user☒ guarantee the security of personal data ☐

 3.Getting triggered by certain words to access the reporting system ☐